 TERRORISM RISK : HIGH

 Terrorists are extremely likely to try and carry out attacks in Saudi Arabia.
-The main threat comes from Daesh that were formerly referred to ISIL.
+The main threat comes from Daesh that was formerly referred to as ISIL.
 Remain vigilant and aware of your surroundings at all times.

 SCAMS RISK : LOW

 Except for credit card frauds, expect virtually no scams in the territory of Saudi Arabia.

 WOMEN TRAVELERS RISK : MEDIUM